 Kia Ora is a Maori greeting.
 One of the early guides in the park, Paddy Hartnett of New Zealand, named the nearby creek Kia Ora.
 The hut takes its name from the creek.

-There are numerous tent platforms to the west of the hut.
+There are numerous tent platforms near the old hut.
 Many of them are very close to each other or to the Overland Track.
 Some of them are very small, while others are designed for 2 or 3 tents.
 One of them has a great view of Pelion East.
 (Can you guess which one I picked?)

 If you continue on the Overland Track for about 80m you’ll come to a bridge over Kia Ora Creek.
 There are a few spots in the creek upstream of the bridge to take a dip.
 However, if you cross a bridge then follow a steep and faint track downstream for a few minutes, you’ll arrive at Kia Ora Falls.
 The pool under the fall is really refreshing.

 Bert Nichols Hut and Campground Windy Ridge